Fatma Hundi Hatun: Marriage's legend

 There is a famous legend about the marriage of Hundi and Amir.

 It says that, while Bayezid was at war, he had invited Amir to stay in his palace.
 Here, Amir and Hundi had prophetic dreams in which Muhammad ordered them to marry.
 After two nights, Hundi went to Amir and said, "This marriage has already taken place in the eyes of Allah.
 However, according to Islamic law, legal marriage is obligatory."
 So the two got married in front of all the personalities of Bursa.
 When Bayezid discovered this, he sent Süleyman Pasha and forty men to kill Amir and the wedding witnesses, but they failed due to a series of miracles.
 Then, Molla Fenari, qadi of Bursa, wrote to Bayezid that the marriage was wanted by Allah and that Amir was a worthy son-in-law.
 So Bayezid accepted the marriage and reconciled with his daughter and Amir.

 Historical analyzes

 There are two main historical analyzes of marriage.

 According to the first, the marriage was arranged by Bayezid himself and not behind his back.
 Bayezid respected Amir and wanted him as a son-in-law, and he knew that he and Hundi loved each other, so he arranged the wedding.

 In the second, Amir took advantage of Bayezid's absence to seduce Hundi and kidnap her.
-To save the girl's reputation, Molla Fenari legally married him and then convinced Bayezid to give her blessing by inventing the miracles that saved Amir.
+To save the girl's reputation, Molla Fenari legally married them and then convinced Bayezid to give his blessing by inventing the miracles that saved Amir.

 Hundi and Amir's marriage is the only one known between an Ottoman princess and a seyyid and is the only one that could have taken place without the consent of the bride's relatives.
 The derived legend is considered the last of Ottoman mythology, which began with Osman's Dream.